-- Visit Google’s Android Device Manager website and sign in with the Google account used for the phone.
-The first time you will have to agree to let Google track your phone.
+- Visit Google’s Find My Device website and sign in with the Google account used for the phone.

-- ADM will locate your most recently used Android device associated with that Google account and show you the location.
-If you have multiple devices you can click the down-arrow to the right of the name to choose another device.
+- Google will locate your most recently used phone associated with that Google account and show you the location.
+If you have multiple phones you can click on the toolbar of devices on the account at the top to select another phone.

 - If the phone is nearby, you can click the Ring button to help find it (the phone will ring continuously up to 5 minutes, or until you find it and press the power button).

-- You can also enable a screen lock PIN/password or erase your phone (if you enabled those options before it was lost or stolen).
+- You can also use Secure device to enable a screen lock PIN/password, or erase your phone (if you enabled those options before it was lost or stolen).

 From Another Android Phone or Tablet

-- You can install and use Android Device Manager on your Android device.
-The display and operation is similar to the website version.
+- You can install and use Google’s Find My Device app on your Android device.

 What if Android Device Manager can’t find it?
 (Defy XT only)

-If you didn’t enable GPS or permit remote location reporting, ADM may respond with Location unavailable or an imprecise location.
+If you didn’t enable GPS or permit remote location reporting, Find My Device may respond with Location unavailable or an imprecise location.
 You can try the following instead, which can enable the phone’s GPS and possibly get a fix on it: